|NSF - Science and Technology Centers: Integrative Partnerships|

 |Funding or Award Criteria||

 Program Description: The Science and Technology Centers (STC): Integrative Partnerships program supports innovative, potentially transformative, complex research and education projects that require large-scale, long-term awards.
 STCs conduct world-class research through partnerships among academic institutions, national laboratories, industrial organizations, and/or other public/private entities, and via international collaborations, as appropriate.
 They provide a means to undertake significant investigations at the interfaces of disciplines and/or fresh approaches within disciplines.
-STCs may involve any areas of science and engineering that NSF supports.
-STC investments support the NSF vision of advancing discovery, innovation and education beyond the frontiers of current knowledge, and empowering future generations in science and engineering.
+STCs may involve any area of science and engineering that NSF supports.
+STC investments support the NSF vision of creating and exploiting new concepts in science and engineering and providing global leadership in research and education.

 Centers provide a rich environment for encouraging future scientists, engineers, and educators to take risks in pursuing discoveries and new knowledge.
 STCs foster excellence in education by integrating education and research, and by creating bonds between learning and inquiry so that discovery and creativity fully support the learning process.